 While in Yellowknife, Northwest Territories I started Arctic Art Gallery which became the largest art gallery in the Northwest Territories.
 I also had the priviledge of serving on the Board of Governors of the National Gallery of Canada for three years in the 1990's.
 I sold Arctic Art Gallery in the late 1990's to Arctic Co-op.

 My passion for business and the farming lifestyle brought Jake and I to Celista.

-Lee Holland - Winemaker Lee has been in the wine industry since his early 20's and has been making wine for Celista Estate Winery for the past ten years.
+Lee Holland - Winemaker Lee has been in the wine industry since his early 20's and has been making wine for Celista Estate Winery for the past eleven years.
 His wine has won such awards as a Double Gold Medal (Best in Catagory for the white wine Celista Cuvee) in the All Canadian Wine Championships.